 Perennial, erect, trailing or climbing shrubs, usually deciduous (but not in Victoria); stems usually with prickles that detach with age, glabrous or pubescent, often also glandular-hairy.
 Leaves alternate, usually pinnate, rarely 1-foliolate; leaflets usually toothed; stipules mostly adnate to petiole.
 Inflorescence terminal, corymbose or flowers solitary; bracts present; epicalyx absent.
 Flowers usually large and showy.
 Sepals usually 5; petals 5 or more; hypanthium urceolate, becoming fleshy and highly coloured in fruit; stamens numerous, inserted on rim of hypanthium; carpels numerous, ovaries superior, styles protruding through the orifice of the disc, sometimes forming a short column; ovule 1 per carpel.
 Fruit a pseudocarp of numerous achenes enclosed within the swollen hypanthium, commonly termed a 'hip'.

-About 250 species in Europe, Asia and North America; c.
-8 species naturalised in Australia.
+About 250 species in Europe, Asia and North America; 10 species naturalised in Australia.

 Many species, hybrids and cultivars are popular garden plants that are grown for their ornamental and/or perfumed flowers.
-A number of these often persist in abandoned gardens but never become truly naturalized.
+A number of these often persist in abandoned gardens but never become truly naturalised.